 This is where Reprtoir comes in.

-Our Metadata Collector searches the web to make sure that metadata is added to tracks and albums.
+Our Metadata Collector searches the web to make sure that metadata is added to tracks and albums in your catalog.
 It can also check the accuracy of metadata on various websites, and request changes if needed.